iambrainstorming/iambrainstorming.github.io/src/chapters/shivarthu/Shivarthu.md

 By using Stake by KYC and Positive Externality Score, the network can promote accountability, authenticity, and cooperation among nodes, making it more resistant to Sybil attacks.

+### Incentive system adaptation

+No deductions will be made from your stake in the Schelling game if your accuracy is greater than 60%.
+Instead, any penalties will be applied to your rewards.
+Here's how it works:

+- If you make 10 decisions and get 6 wrong and 4 right, you'll receive incentives for the correct decisions but incur disincentives for the incorrect ones.
+Specifically, you will earn incentives for the 4 correct decisions but face penalties of 1.5 times the number of incorrect decisions (6 * 1.5 disincentives).

+- Both incentives and your original stake will be released only after you have made between 20 and 50 decisions.

+- If your accuracy falls below 60%, a 5% to 10% cut will be made from your stake.

+By ensuring there are fewer disincentives for staking and requiring at least 20 decisions to release the funds, we aim to increase voter participation.

 ## Where Schelling Game implemented in the project?